What Are They Doing?

 Dr. Andrew Klein is a professor in the Department of Geography at Texas A&M University.
 He received a B.A. from Macalester College and a Ph.D. in Geological Sciences from Cornell University.
 He applies Geographical Information Systems (GIS) and remote sensing techniques to examine the impact of humans in and around McMurdo Station, Antarctica and other aspects of the Cryosphere.
 Andrew's role is team leader and GIS specialist.

 Mahlon "Chuck" Kennicutt's research interests include environmental chemistry and organic geochemistry.
 His current research investigates the patterns of human disturbance at McMurdo Station.
 He has spent more than 575 days at sea and has deployed to Antarctica six times.
 Dr. Kennicutt serves as leader of the Sustainable Coastal Margins Program and is the United States delegate to, and the Vice President for, Scientific Affairs (USA) of the Scientific Committee of Antarctica Research (SCAR).

 Stephen Sweet is a geochemist from the Geochemical and Environmental Research Group at Texas A&M University.
 His research interests have focused on environmental monitoring and assessment.
-He has participated in a number of scientific research programs in Antarctica, with seven deployments to both the Antarctic Peninsula and Ross Island.
-Dr. Sweet has been involved with the project investigating the spatial and temporal patterns of human disturbance at McMurdo Station for the past seven years.
+He has participated in a number of scientific research programs in Antarctica, with multiple deployments to both the Antarctic Peninsula and Ross Island investigating the spatial and temporal patterns of human disturbance.
+Steve's role on the project is analytical geochemistry.